i0brendan0/pokecrystal2/README.md

 * Add more Egg moves.
 * Add more Level Up moves.
 * Add more TM moves.
 * Add a Soothe Bell item.
-(The code has already been made and will be used in Prism as well.)
+The code has been extensively tested and ready for implementation.

 List of major things left to do
 * Update all trainers' Pokemon with newly aquired moves.
-* Add rematches for all Pokemon Gym Leaders. - **IN PROGRESS**

 List of things I want to do but might not be able to
 * Add a Move Relearner - **IN PROGRESS**